iotaledger/bee-rfcs/text/0000-bee-pow/0000-bee-pow.md

 # Motivation

-In order to protect the network from spam each device that wishes to get a message (e.g. a value transaction) propagated by all the nodes needs a way to proove to the network, that it has invested the necessary amount of computational work.
+In order to protect the network from spam each device that wishes to get a message (e.g. a value transaction) propagated by all the nodes needs a way to proove to the network, that it has invested the necessary amount of computational work either by doing the computation by itself, or by externalizing it using some PoW service provider.

 ### Background info on PoW
 Cryptographic hash functions are one-way-functions.
 That means in simple terms that given the output you cannot calculate the input from it.
 Proof-of-Work works by setting some constraint on the output like a certain number of zeros at the end or the beginning of the hash.
 It's completely arbitrary.
 It could be ten `1`s or the sequence `1234567890` because any particular sequence is equally likely.
 What matters is that your only chance to find an input that satisfies the constraint is guessing/brute-forcing it.
 You can also easily set the difficulty by making the constraint harder to satisfy (extend the sequence).
 So to check if PoW was correctly done all a validating node has to do is hash the given message which includes the nonce, and see if the constraint is satisfied.
-On the other hand the message publisher has to repeat the following cycle many times until he has found a valid nonce:
+On the other hand the message publisher has to repeat the following cycle many times until it has found a valid nonce:
-* Pick a (random) nonce value
+* Pick a nonce value (e.g. by simply increasing it, or choose it randomly)
 * Hash the message together with selected nonce
-* Compare if the hash satisfies the constraint given by the majority of the nodes
+* Compare if the hash satisfies the constraint given by the majority of the network

 This process is called `Mining` and in this analogy the nonce is the nugget.